brackendev/SwiftPlayground-Pharo/README.md

 returns `'true'`.

-Currently, the following extension methods have been implemented.
+Currently, the following class extensions have been implemented.
 The examples are also availabe via the `SPExamples` object.

 #### ◼︎ Array class extension: `asSwiftArray`